luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 - JunctionSeq is like DEXSeq with junction reads included (and is written by the QoRTs team).
 JunctionSeq vignette - they have a great walkthrough that ... walks you through the whole process from beginning to end inc. QoRTs
 - [rMATS](http://rnaseq-mats.sourceforge.net/): useful for comparing with other ENCODE datasets. only lists novel events that use annotated splice sites
 - [MISO](http://genes.mit.edu/burgelab/miso/):Bayesian inference to estimate the probability for a read to be issued from a particular isoform. supplies confidence intervals (CIs) for: (i) estimating of exon and isoform abundance, (ii) identifying differential expression.
 It can be applied for analyzing isoform regulation.
-- MAJIQ is also good but parsing the output is a bit annoying (but the default was the best looking one of the lot!)
+- [MAJIQ] is also good but parsing the output is a bit annoying (but the default was the best looking one of the lot!). quantifies the relative abundances of a set of Local Splicing Variations which implicitly represent combinations of AS events involving both annotated and novel splice sites
 - Whippet is new and lightweight, but you can't really see what it is up to or the reads it has aligned (edited)
 - [LeafCutter](https://www.nature.com/articles/s41588-017-0004-9) https://github.com/davidaknowles/leafcutter
 - [IsoformSwitchAnalyzeR](https://bioconductor.org/packages/release/bioc/vignettes/IsoformSwitchAnalyzeR/inst/doc/IsoformSwitchAnalyzeR.html#overview-of-alternative-splicing-workflow)